luguoli/ComfyUI-Wan-Video-Integrated-KSampler/README.md

 WanVideoIntegratedKSampler

 This is an integrated ComfyUI WanVideo generation sampler node.
 Compared to using the official K-sampler, it eliminates the messy connections, supporting both text-to-video and image-to-video generation.
-It integrates dual-model sampling for high and low noise, single-frame generation, start/end frame generation, automatic GPU/RAM memory cleanup, batch generation, various attention optimizations, and more.
+It integrates dual-model sampling for high and low noise, single-frame generation, start/end frame generation, Motion Amplitude Enhancement, automatic GPU/RAM memory cleanup, batch generation, various attention optimizations, and more.
 Moms no longer have to worry about messy connections~~~~

 #### If this project helps you, please give it a ⭐Star — it lets me know there are humans out there using it!